omgimanerd/doclt/README.md

 # docli
 Docli is a command line interface for interacting with Digital Ocean.
-It will present information in Terminal in a neat, tidy, and visually appealing way.
+It presents information in Terminal in a neat, tidy, and visually appealing way.

 ## Installation
 Docli is built with node.js and released on npm.
 It should work with any